jhoni4/FinancialReports/FinancialReports/READM.md

 Glenn Spinner                $49.99
 Revenue per Product

 Line item report for each product that has been purchased, with total revenue for that product.
 Order the report by total revenue.

 ==========================
 BANGAZON FINANCIAL REPORTS
 ==========================

-CUSTOMER REVENUE REPORT
+PRODUCT REVENUE REPORT

 Product                      Revenue
 -----------------------------------------